What to Wear

 I'll help pick and pull a few outfits for you guys to change into when we move locations- this allows you to get more variety from our session and it will help the overall look of the photos to compliment the environment and keep the focus on you!

-Also, just know that depending on where we are shooting, you'll most likely be changing in the back of the car or side of the road.
-If you aren't down with that, thats totally fine just bring one outfit and a sweater or jacket to throw on for some variety!
+Also, just know that depending on where we are shooting, you'll most likely be changing in the back of the car or behind some trees by the beach.
+If you aren't down with that, thats totally fine just bring one outfit and you can always send me a photo before if your unsure about which outfit to wear.

 Patterns & Logos